Amyleep97/Term2-W1-Thursday/README.md

 - Collumns: Fields or attributes (features of the table)

-- Example: Student Table
+- Example: Student Table (A student ID)

-## Primary and Foreign Keys
+# Primary and Foreign Keys

+## Primary Key:

+- Uniquely identifies each row in a table

+- Cannot be null

+- Should be chosen carefully for performance

+## Foreign Key:

+- A field in one table that references the primary key in another table.

+- Establishes relationships between tables.

+- Enforces data integrity

-- ERD (Enitity Relationship Diagram)
+## ERD (Enitity Relationship Diagram)

+# Keys: Attributes with a purpose

+- Primary Key: Uniquely identifies each row in a table.

+- Candidate Key: Any attribute or combination of attributes that can uniquely identify a row.

+- Foreign Key: A field in one table that refers to the primary key in another table.

+Normalisation: Orgnaising Data

+- Purpose: Remove redundancy, Imporove Data Integrity.

+- First Normal Form (1NF), Second Normal Form (2NF), Third Normal Form (3NF)

 # Database